magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/InputSubsystem/Extensions/Haptics/NativeBindings/UnityEngine.XR.MagicLeap.InputSubsystem.Extensions.Haptics.NativeBindings.MLInputCustomHaptics.md

 ### DurationMs {#readonly-uint-durationms}

 Duration of the pattern in millisecond (ms) This field will set the time for which a pattern is played: -If the inherited duration of a pre-defined pattern is greater, then it will be cut short and the next pattern will start playing. -If the inherited duration of a pre-defined pattern is smaller, then it will not repeat itself and will wait for the #duration to complete before starting to play the next pattern. -Buzz command's duration will supersede the #duration.
-Above caveat is true in case buzz command'.
+Above caveat is true in case buzz command'

 ```csharp